Great Arkansas Clean-up to take place this Saturday

 TEXARKANA, Ark.
-(KTAL/KMSS)- The “Great Arkansas Cleanup” is set to take place this Saturday as apart of Keep Arkansas Beautiful campaign.
+(KTAL/KMSS) – The “Great Arkansas Cleanup” is set to take place this Saturday as part of Keep Arkansas Beautiful campaign.

 The cleanup is scheduled for 9 a.m. at Sandflat Glendale Shannon Neighborhood Center.
 All residents are encouraged to participate.